-Examples of prohibited harassment include, but are not limited to:
+Other forms of prohibited harassment include, but are not limited to:

-- Abusive language based on the employee's protected status, including innuendoes, slurs, derogatory or insulting comments or sounds, threats and jokes - Abusive written language (e-mail or otherwise) showing offensive objects, pictures, graphic commentaries or gestures in the workplace, which interfere with employee's work performance or creates an intimidating, hostile, or offensive work environment - 3.
+1. Abusive language based on the employee's protected status, including innuendoes, slurs, derogatory or insulting comments or sounds, threats and jokes graphic commentaries or gestures in the workplace, which interfere with employee's work performance or creates an intimidating, hostile, or offensive work environment 3.
 Unwelcome physical contact based on employee's protected status.